dvdjrnx/portal-scene/README.md

 ## Live demo

-A running demo of the project can be viewed at <a href="https://dvdjrnx.github.io/portal-scene" target="_blank">dvdjrnx.github.io/portal-scene</a>
+A running demo of the project can be viewed at dvdjrnx.github.io/portal-scene.

 ## Local development